OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 #########################

 The :code:`openmdao view_connections` command generates a table of connection information for all input and output variables in the model.
-Units can be compared for each connection, and unconnected inputs and outputs can be easily identified.
+It's primary purpose is to help debug a model by making the following things easier:

+    - Identifying unconnected inputs
+    - Highlighting unit conversions or missing units
+    - Identifying missing or unwanted implicit connections

 The table can be sorted by any column by clicking on the column header, and a column can be filtered by typing text into the 'filter column' field found at the top of each column.
-When units differ between an output and an input, they are highlighted in red.
+Also, any column can be shown or hidden using the toggle buttons at the bottom of the table.
+When input and output units differ, they are highlighted in red.
+In the promoted input and output columns, variables that are promoted at some level in the model are shown in blue, while variables that are never promoted are shown in black.

 Below is an example of a connection viewer for a pycycle propulsor model obtained using the command:

 .. code-block:: none